-The Historic Tax Credit Growth and Opportunity Act (HTC-GO), S. 2266/H.R.
-2294, introduced in the Senate by Sens.
-Ben Cardin (D-MD), Bill Cassidy (R-LA), Maria Cantwell (D-WA) and Susan Collins (R-ME), and in the House by Reps.
-Earl Blumenauer (D-OR) and Darin LaHood (R-IL), provides a temporary increase in the HTC to help communities impacted by the pandemic.
-It also makes permanent changes to the HTC that improve access to the credit, and enhance investment opportunities for smaller rehabilitation projects.
+The Historic Tax Credit Growth and Opportunity Act (HTC-GO), S. 1459/H.R.
+2941, introduced in the Senate by Sens.
+Bill Cassidy (R-LA) and Mark Warner (D-VA), and in the House by Reps.
+Darin LaHood (R-IL) and Tom Suozzi (D-NY), strengthens the value of the HTC, streamlines the process to make it more accessible, and expands access to smaller-scale and rural projects.